 Another similar example is Saruman from The Lord of the Rings, a character who impedes the Fellowship’s journey to destroy the one true ring of power.

 Although we know before this moment that Sauron is a villain, we’re not quite sure what role Saruman plays.
 But in revealing his villainous plan, we see that Saruman is the most direct obstacle to the Fellowship.
+Frodo and his crew are clearly heroes but what's an antagonist when there no heroes in sight?

 Moral Antagonist Definition